Recovering From Surgery: Self-Care Tips

-When you are ready, and only after you check with your doctor, massage can help you recover.
+When you are ready, and after checking with your doctor, massage can aid in your recovery.
 Massage around the area of surgery may not be appropriate at first.
-However, an overall massage to the rest of your body may improve circulation and encourage the flow of healing oxygen and nutrients to your tissues and carrying away irritating waste products.
-The massage may also reduce swelling and speed healing.
+However, an overall massage to the rest of your body may improve circulation, encourage the flow of healing oxygen and nutrients, and carry away irritating waste products, potentially speeding up the healing process.

-Another option is lymph drainage massage.
-This gentle technique can stimulate your immune system, reduce pain, help flush out residue of medications, and reduce swelling.
+You can also try the gentle technique of lymph drainage massage, which can stimulate your immune system, reduce pain, help flush out residue of medications, and reduce swelling.
 Or use an energy technique, such as reiki, that involves only light, or no, touch.